 California classifies probation into both informal and formal categories.

 Informal probation is usually reserved for lesser crimes and often ranges from one to three years in jail.
 Crimes for which informal probation may be used tend to be non-violent and unrelated to drug usage.
-Restrictions can include community service, a requirement to stay out of trouble with the law, full payment of all court fees, and regular reports to the judge.
+Restrictions can include:

 Common Probation Violations

 If you are arrested and charged with another crime while serving probation in California, you will most likely be prosecuted for the new charge, and your probation will be revoked.
-Most probation violations are not crimes, but terms and conditions set forth by the court.
+Most probation violations are not crimes but terms and conditions set forth by the court.
+There are also some considerations if you violate your probation for the first time in California.
+Your attorney can explain in detail.

 Probation violations can include failing to: